natalieagus/50002/docs/Labs/lab3-part1.md

 ## Summary

-You are free to implement each module in whichever way you deep fit, or even come up with a new schematic as long as you don't use Lucid's math operators and compare operators.
+You are free to implement each module in whichever way you deep fit, or even come up with a new schematic as long as you don't use Lucid's math operators and compare operators to implement any of these 13 functionalities.
+You can however use them for indexing purposes or conditional loops.

 Remember to **always** test each module separately.